apache/nifi-site/src/pages/markdown/fds-release-guide.md

     Apache NiFi Flow Design System is an atomic reusable platform for providing a consistent set of UI/UX components for open source friendly web applications to consume.

-    More details on Apache NiFi FLow Design System can be found here: https://nifi.apache.org/fds.html
+    More details on Apache NiFi Flow Design System can be found here: https://nifi.apache.org/fds.html

     Issues closed/resolved for this list can be found here: